-Aching Joints is one of the most common signs of menopause.
+Aching joints is one of the most common symptoms of menopause.

 Usually associated with exercise or some kind of injury, women don’t always make the link to menopause.

-Why is joint pain a sign of menopause?
+Why is joint pain a symptom of menopause?

-Estrogen helps prevent inflammation in the joints, so low levels of estrogen during menopause can lead to increased instances of inflammation and therefore aching joints.
+Estrogen helps prevent inflammation in the joints, so low levels of estrogen during menopause can lead to increased inflammatory instances and therefore aching joints.